marksandomeno/RESUME2022/README.md

-# RESUME2022 MARKSANDOMENO.pdf - REQUIRES PASSWORD BELOW
+# - REQUIRES PASSWORD BELOW -
-#
+# - download raw non-working file, then you will be prompted to enter password -
-#PASSWORD to download =  email: " marksando11@gmail.com "
+# *** PASSWORD =  email: " marksando11@gmail.com "